Pope Gregory XVIJ

 Nomination as pope

-Shortly before his death, in 1988, Pope Gregory XVIJ opened the Vatican Council although it was nothing like Vatican II *here*.
-It was closed by Pope John XIIJ in 1990.
+Shortly before his death, in 1989, Pope Gregory XVIJ opened the Vatican Council.
+It was concluded by his successor Pope John XIIJ in 1990.